Matter: Window covering

 Commissioning the device

-To commission the device, go to the Configuring Matter development environment guide and complete the steps for the Matter controller you want to use.
-The guide walks you through the following steps:
+To commission the device, go to the Testing Matter in the nRF Connect SDK page and complete the steps for the Matter over Thread or Matter over Wi-Fi development environment and the Matter controller you want to use.
+After choosing the environment configuration, the guide walks you through the following steps:

 Build and install the Matter controller.